capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

-This page represents a somewhat ambitious attempt to describe how to install SuperCollider onto a computer running Ubuntu or a similar system (e.g. Mint).
+This page gives instructions for installing SuperCollider on Ubuntu and its derives OSes (e.g. Mint / Elementary OS).
 It covers installing SuperCollider from a package and installing the plugins from source.
 It does not cover installing SuperCollider from source.
 ### Adding the PPA
 The PPA contains a more up-to-date version of SuperCollider than the default package source.
 Add the PPA by entering these lines into a terminal: